glebpnkv/StaB-ddG/README.md

-# StaB-ddG
-## Predicting mutational effects on protein binding from folding energy
+## StaB-ddG: Predicting mutational effects on protein binding from folding energy

 StaB-ddG predicts mutational effects on binding interaction energies ($\Delta \Delta G$) given the 3D structure of a reference (i.e. wild type) interface.
 This is a companion repository for [our paper][https://icml.cc/virtual/2025/poster/45926].